Meti51/LivingRoom/README.txt

           When client starts, the current working directory is the current working directory from which it was started from.

+		  If it compiles correctly but returning class not found error on start up, please delete all .class file and compile again.

 How to start Client
 --------------------